RAVE current research

 For ILO’s Geneva office, a Discussion Paper on the Role of Intermediaries in Apprenticeship Systems.
 With the high level of ongoing international and national policy interest in apprenticeships, increasing attention is being paid to the role of third-party or intermediary organisations that undertake different roles and responsibilities in some systems.
 These types of organisations provide a range of services in apprenticeship systems, often focusing on improving the participation of SMEs and enterprises more broadly.
 Group Training Organisations in Australia are a prime example.
 However, there is currently no research that examines the different types of organisations involved, the scope of services they provide and the means by which they are funded.
 Erica Smith has been asked to review literature and current practices, to identify good practices, and to develop a typology of these organisations by type, by the services they provide and by sources of funding.

 For ILO’s Bangkok office, 2017 Research and preparation of chapter for publication on Skills and Future of Work: Strategies for Inclusive Growth in Asia and the Pacific.
 This project has involved research and analysis on the role of apprenticeships in addressing youth unemployment.
-Erica presented the results at a forum in Bangkok in October 20017: the Regional Skills Meeting on Skills and the Future of Work: Strategies for an Inclusive Growth in Asia and the Pacific’.
+Erica presented the results at a forum in Bangkok in October 2017: the Regional Skills Meeting on Skills and the Future of Work: Strategies for an Inclusive Growth in Asia and the Pacific’.
 The forum consisted of international experts and tripartite participants from six countries.
-Feedback is being incorporated into a final version which will be disseminated through a book to be prepared by the ILO.
+Feedback was incorporated into a final version which was disseminated through a book which was published by the ILO.

-For ILO’s Geneva office, Erica Smith with the assistance of RAVE member Jackie Tuck, is working on a project Collaboration on ILO survey report of national initiatives to promote quality apprenticeships in G20 countries.
-This research project is on G20 countries’ policy initiatives on apprenticeships.
-This project involves the analysis of data from a survey sent by the ILO to three respondents in each country, representing government, labour unions and employer bodies.
+For ILO’s Geneva office, Erica Smith with the assistance of RAVE member Jackie Tuck, undertook a project Collaboration on ILO survey report of national initiatives to promote quality apprenticeships in G20 countries.
+This research project was on G20 countries’ policy initiatives on apprenticeships.
+This project involved the analysis of data from a survey sent by the ILO to three respondents in each country, representing government, labour unions and employer bodies.
 The context for the project can be seen in the G20 Hangzhou communique (item 40) at http://europa.eu/rapid/press-release_STATEMENT-16-2967_en.htm